raedbsili1991/SixBars_Mechanism_Optimization/README.md

 ![](media/design_coupled.gif)

-One of the reasons for publishing the code is to allow users to prototype loss functions, tune the DE optimization hyperparameters, to see their effect on the convergance speed of the optimizer.
+One of the reasons for publishing the code is to allow users to prototype loss functions, tune the DE optimization hyperparameters, and see their effect on the convergance speed of the optimizer.
 This optimization problem could be interesting in particular for Global Optimization researchers.

 The summary of the paper could be found as a 11-slides [PowerPoint oral presentation](https://www.slideshare.net/RaedBsili/an-evolutionary-approach-for-the-optimal-design-of-the-icub-mk3-parallel-wrist), presented in the conference.